raja-ar/jorgecastilloprz.github.io/_posts/2015-08-16-android-fillable-loaders.md

 ## WavesClippingTransform

-The `transform()` method will look exactly like the one from the previous sample, so i am not copying it here again.
+The `transform()` method for this one will look exactly like the one from the previous sample, so i am not copying it here again.
 We will focus in the path building, as it is the most interesting stuff here.

 I have 128 different wave batches propagated over the time so i can rotate over them: